i-hann/Roll20-GMTools/README.md

 ## Macros

 ### Group-Initiative (Token Action)
 Rolls Initiative for the selected token(s), displaying the results in chat and adding each token to the turn order.
-Requires each token to have "Bar1_Value" set to their initiative modifier.
+Assumes each token to have "Bar1_Value" set to it's Initiative modifier.

-### Group-Saves (Token Action)
+### Group-Saves (Token Action) (WIP)
-TBD
+Rolls Saving Throws for the selected token(s).
+Tokens with the same image are assumed to have the same Saving Throw modifiers.
+On execution, the command first queries the GM for the Saving Throw type (Fortitude, Reflex, or Will) and the DC (ex: 17).
+Then a chat menu is displayed with a "ROLL" button for each Token Group.
+Pressing a ROLL button queries the GM for the Saving Throw modifier of that Token Group.
+Then, it...
+(TBD)